adon-cloudcannon/landing-page-test/src/collections/posts/2023-03-04-top-10-free-sveltekit-themes-for-building-lighting-fast-static-sites-in-2023.md

 **Use case(s):** Law firm or local business<br>**Author:** [CloudCannon](https://cloudcannon.com/)<br>**License:** MIT

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/blog/busy-waves.cloudvent.net_.png "Justice"" alt:"Justice SvelteKit template" extend:false border:false %}
+{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/blog/busy-waves.cloudvent.net_.png" alt:"Justice SvelteKit template" extend:false border:false %}

 Justice is a law firm themed template for SvelteKit which can be modified to fit any local business.
 This clean layout can easily be adjusted to fit any client’s branding.
 Increase the web presence of a law firm or business with this configurable theme.